samlynndavis/Bodiless-JS-Chris/packages/vital-elements/doc/Tokens.md

 ## Prerequisites

-- Please read and understand the introduction to the [Bodiless Design System](/VitalDesignSystem/), along with other prerequisites listed there.
+- Please read and understand the introduction to the [Vital Design System](/VitalDesignSystem/), along with other prerequisites listed there.
 - Work through the [Vital Design System Curriculum](/VitalDesignSystem/Curriculum/).
 - Read through the full documentation for the [`@bodiless/fclasses`